Wilfred/the_end_times/README.md

 * No inline assembly (unless you're submitting an assembly test program!)

 * No external libraries.

+* No rolling your own datatypes.
+We're interested in the performance of those already provided.

 * Different language implementations (e.g. GCC and Clang) may have different test programs.